ros-navigation/docs.nav2.org/configuration/packages/configuring-controller-server.rst

 .. _Github: https://github.com/ros-planning/navigation2/tree/master/nav2_controller

 The Controller Server implements the server for handling the controller requests for the stack and host a map of plugin implementations.
-It will take in a path and a controller plugin name to use and call the appropriate plugin.
+It will take in path and plugin names for controller, progress checker and goal checker to use and call the appropriate plugins.

 Parameters
 **********